PharaohTools/ptconfigure/README.md

 - SFTP - SFTP Functionality
 - SVN - SVN - The Source Control Manager
 - SeleniumServer - The Selenium Web Browser controlling server
-- Service - View or Modify Service
+- Service - Start, Stop or Restart a Service
 - SshEncrypt - Mysql Admins - Install administrative users for Mysql
 - SshHarden - Apply security functions to the SSH accounts/setup of the machine
 - SshKeyInstall - Install SSH Public Keys to a user account